5-Star Fluffy Spinach Waffles for Baby, Toddlers & Kids

 Ways to serve these spinach waffles

-- topped with fresh berries and a dusting of powder sugar
+- Berry Fun: Topped with fresh berries and a light dusting of powdered sugar or cinnamon.

 Ingredients